DownTheMatrix/100-days-of-code/log.md

 **Today's Progress**: Back into Web Dev.
 I started two simple projects: a simple modal which shows a text-box when a button is clicked (no libraries, only Vanilla JS), and a full screen image slider (plain JS again and flexbox).

 **Thoughts:** Coding along with some amazing guys on Youtube really helps.
 However, in order to cement the knowledge, I'd better practice more and more every day.

+### Day 19: 2018 February 12, Monday

+**Today's Progress**: I followed a video by Traversy Media (on Youtube), and I build a simple website with a parallax effect.
+I also added a JS function for playing a .wav file on window load.
+I also completed a mini course on Codeacademy about how to "animate your name".
+Pretty cool!

+**Thoughts:** I wanna research and practice more with @media queries and animations in CSS3.
+Overall, I feel I'm on the right track.